alob-mtc/driftdetector/README.md

    - Table-driven tests for comprehensive coverage
    - The `testify/assert` package for readable test assertions

 5. **Error Handling**: I used wrapped errors (`fmt.Errorf` with `%w`) to provide context while preserving the original error information.
-With regards to errors there's more that can be done here but i've decided to keep it simple.
-For example deifining custom error type is one idea that can be explored here, but i consiously choose to keep it simple.

-6. **Concurrency Model**: I implemented Go's `errgroup` package to manage concurrent instance checks with proper error propagation and context cancellation.
+6. **Concurrency Model**: I implemented Go's `errgroup` package to manage concurrent instance checks.

 ## Challenges Faced

-1. **HCL Parsing Complexity**: Terraform's HCL format has a complex structure that can be challenging to parse correctly.
-I had to carefully handle different resource types, attribute formats, and nested blocks.
+1. **Drift Detection Algorithm** Complexity: The drift detection algorithm needed to handle various data types and structures, including nested maps and lists.
+I had to ensure that the comparison logic was robust enough to handle these complexities while remaining efficient.

-2. **AWS API Limitations**: AWS API has rate limits that can be hit when checking many instances.
-My solution was to implement concurrency controls to limit the number of simultaneous API calls.
+Also coming up with a design that is easy to extend with very minimal/no change to the core logic was a challenge of its own I had to figure out.

-> I discovered that AWS DescribeInstances supports bulk-actions, but chose not to utilize this initially to keep things simple.
-This approach works well for moderate-sized deployments while maintaining code clarity.
-For large-scale deployments (hundreds of instances), bulk operations could be implemented without significant architectural changes.
+> The bulk of the task is a lot of research and experimentation. which was fun

 ## Sample Data